-116C Casting Shop 116 Sculpture The storage cabinet underneath A 5-gallon bucket inside a secondary the fume hood is the designated containment spill pallet is the SAA for this studio, primarily designated SAA for this studio, for isocyanate hazardous primarily for aerosol spray paint can wastes. wastes.
-116A Clay Mixing Shop A 5-gallon bucket inside a secondary containment spill pallet is the designated SAA for this studio, primarily for toxic metal pigments.
-117 Paint Spray Booth The flammable storage cabinet Note that most chemical containers and 5-gallon bucket inside a with toxic metals in this studio are secondary containment spill identified with special labeling, as pallet is the designated SAA for per the images below: this studio, primarily for aerosol spray paint can wastes.
-NUM OXID
+The flammable storage cabinet and 5-gallon bucket inside a secondary containment spill pallet is the designated SAA for this studio, primarily for aerosol spray paint can wastes.

+116A Clay Mixing Shop

+A 5-gallon bucket inside a secondary containment spill pallet is the designated SAA for this studio, primarily for toxic metal pigments.
+Note that most chemical containers with toxic metals in this studio are identified with special labeling, as per the images below: